-To enable successful distribution and ease of access to children who have limited fuel and cooking facilities, all the eggs used in the distribution project are boiled in shell using equipment donated and installed by Sanovo Technology.
-We are now working on the latest techniques to extend the shelf life of boiled eggs from several days to several weeks.
+To enable successful distribution and ease of access to children who have limited fuel and cooking facilities, all of the eggs used in the distribution project are boiled in shell using equipment donated and installed by Sanovo Technology.
+The egg boiling equipment was individually designed for this specific application being solar powered, with ease of operation, long design life and simple operation.